Art-related career alternatives are often the best choice for a multitude of reasons.

 — Barney Davey

 First, I would never discourage someone who has a passion and wants to become a full-time artist from choosing otherwise.
 It is a unique, noble, and worthy way to make a living.
-That said, as with all entrepreneurial endeavors, going full-time is challenging, which makes art-related career alternatives a great choice.
+As with all entrepreneurial endeavors, going full-time is challenging, making art-related career alternatives a great choice.

 Success as a full-time artist is complicated.

 Becoming a successful full-time artist requires more than artistic talent.
-It requires a business mind, a marketing mind, and a willingness to endure during dark patches where your income does not meet your expectations.
+It takes a business mind, a marketing mind, and the ability to stick with it when your income doesn’t live up to your hopes.

-In other words, it often requires sacrifices for those who are not the beneficiaries of a spouse or other family members or friends who will support them in the early going.
+In other words, it often requires sacrifices for those not the beneficiaries of a spouse or other family members or friends who will support them early on.
 Life’s not fair.
-The only reasonable measure of success is what you really want to achieve and how well you get there.
+The only reasonable measure of success is what you want to achieve and how well you get there.

-There are far fewer artists in it for the money versus those who place a lower priority on their profit motives.
+There are far fewer artists in it for the money than those who prioritize their profit motives.
 For them, taking a job to support their artistic endeavors is a better choice than marketing their art to support their lifestyle.

 This blog is for all artists, regardless of status.

-Readers of this blog know I work hard at providing practical art business and art marketing advice designed to help artists become more successful.
+People who read this blog know I work hard to give artists business and marketing tips to help them succeed.
 The How to Make Success Selling Art to Interior Designers post is a perfect example.
-Response to it indicates substantial interest in the subject.
-It’s just one sliver of unique advice on the art business found in the Art Marketing News blog.
+The response to it indicates substantial interest in the subject.
+It’s just one sliver of unique advice on the art business in the Art Marketing News blog.

 Priceless advice.